 - SPECIAL CATEGORY: Navigation

-The Garmin Forerunner 735XT can do pretty much everything a running watch needs to do.
+The Garmin Forerunner 935 can do pretty much everything a running watch needs to do.
 It works well and still looks cool.
-I’d call it a tri watch but Garmin say it’s a running watch that also has tri features.
+But it’s really a lightweight tri-watch.

 Obviously all the ‘old hat’ stuff like advanced running dynamics are included as well as new Firstbeat physiological metrics.

-It’s got good GPS and you can run with it on a treadmill without the need for an external footpod although you are advised to get one.
+It’s got acceptable GPS and you can run with it on a treadmill without the need for an external footpod although you are advised to get one.

 It has clever physiological metric estimates like VO2max, performance condition and stress score.

-It will link and sync to your phone, it has an OK battery life lurking under 10 hours in real-world usage.
+It will link and sync to your phone, it has an awesome battery life to take you right through even the slowest Ironman.

 Garmin’s app and online ecosystem (Garmin Connect) are good.

-Garmin’s Fenix 5X (five) is the about-to-be-released clear winner in this category.
-OK no-one has thoroughly tested it and it will have teething bugs.
-But it will be the undisputed best adventure watch by September 2017.
-The only problem is the EYE-WATERING price tag.
+Garmin’s Fenix 5X (five – review here) should be the clear winner in this category.
+It does have some issues with sensors and the EYE-WATERING price tag.
 It has the inbuilt maps that no other device has for this category but that’s it really.
 You will likely get better altimetry functionality and performance and better GPS functionality and performance in CHEAPER, more established watches that also have weather alerts.
 It has oodles of extra functions but, as an adventurer, you will need very, very few of them.

-I have one.
+I have a SPARTAN.
 I use it regularly.
 I like it.
 But I can’t yet recommend it in this category.
-Once sorted out, the altimetry and GPS functionality and performance could well be ahead of the Fenix 5X.
-I’m just not sure when that will be, ‘hopefully’ by September 2017.
-Like the Fenix 5X there is a heady price tag.
+Once sorted out, the functionality and performance could well be ahead of the Fenix 5X and the GPS performance and altimetry performance already are ahead.
+Like the Fenix 5X there is a heady price tag with the SPARTAN.
 The Suunto Spartan is certainly prettier though…

 So if you are in a situation where your adventure might have life-threatening or ‘highly inconvenient’ consequences if you are let down by an adventure watch then you might want to improve your chances of getting home in time for dinner with the safer bets from 2015/2016 ie the Garmin Fenix 3 and the Suunto AMBIT 3 PEAK.
 The former has more functions and the latter generally has more accuracy.

 The main problem with the Fenix 3, 5, 5s (not 5X) and the Suuntos for the adventure runner is that they don’t contain a ‘proper’ map.
-For a ‘proper’, map-based solution you might instead consider the paper version, your mobile phone or a specialist outdoor navigational unit.
+For a ‘proper’, map-based solution you might instead consider the paper version, your mobile phone or a specialist outdoor navigational unit … or the Fenix 5X

 If your adventures have you exploring a new park whilst on holiday or following a trail or following a different, pre-determined route to work with little chance of imminent death in either case, then the new TomTom Adventurer is a cheaper option.
 It lacks some navigational features and lacks maps BUT it has some nice hiking features and some innovation around following pre-determined routes that you download relatively easily from their online software.
 Navigational apps on your Apple Watch or AndroidWear watch could also be an option.

-The Fenix 3 is very much as feature-full as the Garmin 735XT from the previous section – essentially because it’s nearly the same watch inside.
+The Fenix 3 is very much as feature-full as the Garmin 935 from the previous section – essentially because it’s nearly the same watch inside.
 It has almost every feature you can think of.
-As well as that, and just like the 735XT, it can also morph into a multisport & triathlon watch.
+As well as that, and just like the 935, it can also morph into a multisport & triathlon watch.
+Oh and it works.